ant-design/ant-design-web3/packages/web3/src/bitcoin/index.md

 Ant Design Web3 officially provides `@ant-design/web3-bitcoin` to adapt to Bitcoin.
 It provides the ability to connect to Bitcoin for the components of `@ant-design/web3`.

-Currently, connections to Xverse and Unisat wallets are supported.
+Currently, connections to Xverse, OKX and Unisat wallets are supported.
 In the future, [StandardWallet protocol](https://github.com/ExodusMovement/bitcoin-wallet-standard) and more commonly used wallets will be supported.

 `useBitcoinWallet` exposes common methods such as signing and transaction handling, which can be called directly.
 Alternatively, wallet APIs can be accessed through the `provider` for customized handling of wallet logic.